Advice

 Mistake #2: Focusing Only on the Date

-“Don't just focus on a Saturday, especially for destination weddings.
-Guests will make the journey and come to the wedding whether it is on a Tuesday morning or Saturday night.
-The people that want to be there will be.
+“Don’t just focus on a Saturday, especially for destination weddings.
+Guests will make the journey and come to the wedding, whether it is on a Tuesday morning or Saturday night.
+The people who want to be there will be.
 What is more important?
-The date or the venue?” -Lindsey Sikes, Event Sales Specialist, Hyatt Regency Clearwater Beach
+The date or the venue?” -Lindsey Sikes, Hyatt Regency Clearwater Beach

 Mistake #3: Not Doing a Venue Tour